How to brighten up your smile

 Looking for more ways to brighten your smile before you snap your next selfie?

-Brushing your teeth regularly is an obvious first step.
+Having a good daily oral hygiene routine is an obvious first step.
 There are also retail remedies like whitening strips and special toothpastes.
-And most dentists offer a bleaching treatment, but those costs can add up.
+Most dentists also offer a bleaching treatment, but those are costly and need to be done several times a year.

 We have some teeth-whitening tips in addition to brushing that won’t drain your bank account.